 As a result of the meeting, the Company plans to file a Clinical Trial Authorisation ("CTA") application for the study as soon as possible.
-In addition, and based on the feedback received, the Company is also considering focusing on DMT as a possible treatment for acute stroke for the Phase 2a part of the study, in addition to investigating DMT as an adjunctive treatment for stroke rehabilitation therapy.
 The Company is planning to conduct the Phase 1 part of the study at Hammersmith Medicines Research in London, UK and is now targeting to begin the study in calendar Q3 2022.